 - Pick your size.
 The standard homi fits most gardening; mini versions suit houseplants and raised beds.

 - Care is simple: knock off soil, keep it dry, wipe the blade with oil once a season.
-A forged homi outlives its owner — in Korea, they're inherited.
+A well-made forged tool can last for years when kept clean and dry.

 The homi never needed a redesign, an app, or a Kickstarter.
 It needed fifteen centuries of Korean soil, one stubborn blacksmith, and a review section.
 Some objects are just finished.